Potato-Man114/Shooting-Shapes/docs/GDD.md

 ## User Interface

 The main menu simply presents the player with a "Play!" button to start the game.
 When the player is defeated, a game over screen appears above the running game.
-The player is presented with their score and prompted to restart with "R".
+The player is presented with their score and prompted to restart the game.

 # Mechanics